CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 abstractdecompiletask uses a "line map file"

 ~~Forge seems to depend on ASM but that dependency is being lost along the way, possibly (at least, i see red errors in the genSources jar)~~ goddamn autodownloaded dependencies lol

+investigate `MinecraftLibraryProvider`, that libraries folder doesnt seem to exist...?